High Protein Apple Dip With Peanut Butter Yogurt

 Peanut Butter Apple Dip Tips

-• I like to store this dip in an airtight container in the refrigerator.
-That way, it’s always ready to go when I am!
+• Store this dip in an airtight container in the refrigerator.
+That way, it’s always ready to go when snack time hits!

-• This dip is best enjoyed fresh, but if you have leftovers, they will last in the refrigerator for a few days.
+• This dip is best enjoyed fresh, but leftovers last in the refrigerator for a few days.
+It’s honestly even better the next day after the flavors meld!

 Peanut Butter Apple Dip FAQ